060701-Jaglan/todo-frontend/README.md

 | POST   | `/new`      | Add a new to-do item     |
 | PUT    | `/:id`  | Update a to-do item      |

+There are also authenication endpoints (which are done as an additional aspect)
 ---

 URLS: